Home ยป Recipes ยป dessert

 Just finished rolling the protein balls and placed them in a bowl.

-Step five: Place the peanut butter balls into the freezer while you melt the chocolate.
+Step four:ย Set the balls on a plate lined with parchment paper.
+Place the peanut butter balls into the freezer while you melt the chocolate.

 A double broiler to melt the chocolate, coconut oil, and peanut butter.